linode/docs/docs/applications/messaging/advanced-irssi-usage.md

  - '[GNU Screen](http://www.gnu.org/software/screen/)'
 ---

-Irssi is a popular IRC client.
-With a flexible plugin architecture and embedded Perl interpreter, it can be customized a great deal beyond the off-the-shelf experience.
+Irssi is a popular IRC client with a flexible plugin architecture and an embedded Perl interpreter.
+It can be customized to greatly improve the off-the-shelf experience.
 This guide will demonstrate some of the most useful features, plugins, and customizations to help you get the most out of Irssi.

 This guide assumes that you are familiar with basic Irssi commands and usage.
 To review these commands, or for instructions on installing Irssi on your system, see our [Using Irssi for Internet Chat](/docs/applications/messaging/using-irssi-for-internet-relay-chat/) guide.

 ## Key Bindings and Aliases

-If there is a command that you use frequently, you can bind it to a key.
+Frequently used commands can be mapped with key bindings.
 For example, this command binds `/window last` to `Alt-x` or `Esc-x`:

     /bind meta-x /window last

 This will create a key binding for `meta-x` (depending on your terminal emulation, this may be `Alt-x` or `Esc-x`) that runs the command `/window last`.
-Henceforth, when you press `Alt-m-x`, the focus of your Irssi session will toggle between your two most recent windows.
+When you press `Alt-m-x`, the focus of your Irssi session will toggle between your two most recent windows.
 If you would like to specify bindings for `Control-` combinations, use `^X` or `^v`, where `X` and `v` are the keys to be bound (`C-X` or `C-v` in emacs-style notation).

+{{< note >}}
-Note that key bindings are case sensitive.
+key bindings are case sensitive.
+{{< /note >}}

 Alternatively, you may want to create an **alias**: